Ultimaker/Cura/docs/profiles/setting_properties.md

 * `key` (string): The identifier by which the setting is referenced.
 This is not a human-readable name, but just a reference string, such as `layer_height_0`.
 Typically these are named with the most significant category first, in order to sort them better, such as `material_print_temperature`.
 This is not actually a real property but just an identifier; it can't be changed.
 * `value` (optional): The current value of the setting.
 This can be a function, an arbitrary Python expression that depends on the values of other settings.
 If it's not present, the `default_value` is used.
 * `default_value`: A default value for the setting if `value` is undefined.
-This property is required however.
+This property is required.
 It can't be a Python expression, but it can be any JSON type.
-This is made separate so that CuraEngine can read it out as well for its debugging mode via the command line, without needing a complete Python interpreter.
+This is made separate so that CuraEngine can read it out for its debugging mode via the command line, without needing a complete Python interpreter.
 * `label` (string): The human-readable name for the setting.
 This label is translated.
 * `description` (string): A longer description of what the setting does when you change it.
 This description is translated as well.
 * `type` (string): The type of value that this setting contains.
 Allowed types are: `bool`, `str`, `float`, `int`, `enum`, `category`, `[int]`, `vec3`, `polygon` and `polygons`.